ossd-s24/FocusPal/README.md

 ## Features

-- Blcok websites you are currently on
+- Block websites you are currently on.
-- Delete webistes you previously chose to block
+- Delete webistes you previously chose to block.
 - Add other websites to block that you currently aren't on.

 ## Installation